urwid/urwid/docs/manual/widgets.rst

 The Overlay widget always treats the top widget as the one in focus.
 All keyboard input will be passed to the top widget.

-If you want to use a flow flow widget for the top widget, first wrap the flow widget with a :class:`Filler` widget.
+If you want to use a flow widget for the top widget, first wrap the flow widget with a :class:`Filler` widget.